timTam97/compcontrol-alexa/README.md

 # pushbullet-automation-alexa
 Alexa skill to interface with the Pushbullet API.
-Used in conjunction with [Pushbullet Automation](https://github.com/timTam97/pushbullet-automation)
+Used in conjunction with [Pushbullet Automation](https://github.com/timTam97/pushbullet-automation) for remote computer control via Alexa.